dannycastroaudio/itp/Final Project Proposal/README.md

  ---

-For my final project, I will be creating an interactive, very cute looking website to serve as my artist website!
+I will be creating an interactive, very cute looking website to serve as my artist website!
 On it, I will have my portfolio, game credits, and other fun information people might want to knlow (like how to contact me).
 I would also love include links to all the games ive had the pleasure of working on/games im currently working on.

 For a while I've been meaning to code my own website, I just have not been able to find the time due to my 2 jobs and soul-crushing workload.
 I know a little HTML, very basic, but I knew that I would have to take a course and something similar to actually do it.
 This class is giving me the excuse I needed to create my own website byu actually forcing me to do it in exchange of academic appraisal! yay!